-All TIAA mutual funds available through the University of Michigan plans are offered under the Institutional share class.
-The Institutional Class is the share class with the lowest management fees and expenses TIAA offers and charges 25 basis point (3⁄4 of a percent) less in expenses than the Retirement share class that is typically offered through most employers.
-The low fees mean more of your money remains in your account, working toward your financial future, and your retirement account balances have more earning potential.
+All TIAA mutual funds available through University of Michigan plans are offered under the Institutional Share Class.
+The institutional class is the share class with the lowest management fees and expenses TIAA offers and charges 25 basis point (1⁄4 of a percent) less in expenses than the retirement share class that is typically offered through most employers.
+The low fees mean more of your money remains in your account, working toward your financial future, and your retirement account balances have more earnings potential.

-Where can I find more information?
+Where can I get more information?

-You can meet with a TIAA investment professional by calling: 1-800-732-8353 tiaa.org/umich
+You can meet with a TIAA investment professional by calling 1-800-732-8353.

+tiaa.org/umich

-TIAA Telephone Counseling Center 1-800-842-2252
+TIAA Telephone Counseling Center: 1-800-842-2252